Bumbox/Home-assignment---BOA-Ideas/README.md

 # Shopify App Template - Node

+In case that we are using temp links we must take part of redirect_url from shopify.app.toml after app launched to connect API

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.